How to Avoid Reverse Mortgage Foreclosure

 That's it.
 Meet these three requirements and the loan stays in good standing for as long as you live there.

-What actually triggers problems
+What actually triggers HECM foreclosure?

 The vast majority of HECM foreclosures stem from one issue: falling behind on property taxes.
 This often happens gradually — a missed payment leads to a penalty, which makes the next payment harder, and the problem snowballs.